Need help finding a recipe?

 Instructions

-3. Add the pumpkin slices to a large bowl and toss with oil and seasonings.
+7. Add the slices to a large bowl and toss together with the oil and seasonings until well coated.

 Notes